MOSEK/Mosek.go/doc/source/mosek.rst

      Defines whether solution information for a constraint or for a variable is retrieved.
 ``i int32``
     Index of the constraint or variable.
+``sk int32``
+    Status key of the constraint of variable.
+``x float64``
+    Solution value of the primal variable.
+``sl float64``
+     Solution value of the dual variable associated with the lower bound.
+``su float64``
+     Solution value of the dual variable associated with the upper bound.
+``sn float64``
+     Solution value of the dual variable associated with the cone constraint.

 Obtains the primal and dual solution information for a single constraint or variable.